 Goodwill’s extra-effort approach to conservational responsibility:

-In 2019 alone, we kept over 19 million pounds of unsellable donations out of the landfill.
+In 2022 alone, we kept over 56 million pounds of household donations out of landfills through thrifting, repurposing, and recycling.

-Our proactive approach to recycling has generated more than $20 million in revenues to help offset the costs of disposing of donated material that cannot be sold.
+Our proactive approach to recycling has generated over $20 million in revenues to help offset the costs of disposing of donated material that cannot be sold.

 Saleable vs. Non-saleable